 Self-Reported Test Score and Academic Record (SRAR)

-Starting in August 2018 for students seeking fall 2019 freshman admission, the University of Minnesota Morris will use self-reported grades and test scores in the application review process.
+For students seeking Fall 2020 freshman admission, the University of Minnesota Morris will use self-reported grades and test scores in the application review process.

 What are the benefits to using self-reported grades and test scores in the freshman admissions process?